 Certified pre-owned vehicles don't typically come with the zero-percent loans that new cars sometimes sport, but you may be able to arrange lower financing including a lower interest rate and more affordable monthly payment options than your dealer initially offers.

 Be Ready to Walk Away

 If you know what a fair price is for the car you want, but the car dealer you're talking to refuses to meet it, walk away.
 No matter the make and model of the car you're interested in, you can be confident that there are many, many certified pre-owned versions of this car available.
 Remember, car buying services give you access to used vehicles from all over the country, so you aren't limited to what's available on one dealer's lot or even in your region.

-When you walk away, you might be surprised at how quickly the car dealer is suddenly willing to lower his asking price.
-And even if you just keep walking, don't worry — you'll find the right car at the right price very soon, thanks to all the resources available to you.
+When you walk away and continue car shopping elsewhere, you might be surprised at how quickly the car dealer is suddenly willing to lower his asking price below the sticker.
+And even if you just keep walking from this particular car purchase, don't worry — you'll find the best car at the right price very soon, thanks to all the resources available to you.